Expensify/App/docs/articles/expensify-classic/get-paid-back/expenses/Create-Expenses.md

 There are a number of different expense statuses in Expensify:
 1. **Personal**: Personal expenses are not yet part of a report (and therefore unsubmitted) and are not viewable by anyone but the expense creator/owner.
 2. **Draft**: Draft expenses are seen as still in progress, and are unsubmitted.
-Your Policy Admin will be able to view them, making it a collaborative step toward reimbursement.
+Your Policy Admin will be able to view them, making this a collaborative step toward reimbursement.
 3. **Processing**: Processing expenses are submitted, but waiting for approval.
 4. **Approved**: If it's a non-reimbursable expense, the workflow is complete at this point.
 If it's a reimbursable expense, you're one step closer to getting paid.
 5. **Reimbursed**: Reimbursed expenses are fully settled.
 You can check the Report Comments to see when you'll get paid.